 I want to see:

-> A deposit and return scheme on plastic bottles and cans.
+> A deposit and return scheme for plastic & glass bottles and cans.

-A levy on single-use plastic items, like take-away cups.
+> A ban on single-use plastic items like straws and cutlery.

 Why This?
 Why Now?

 Ireland is the No. 1 plastic producer in Europe.

 Much of this plastic is unnecessary and a lion’s share comes from our supermarkets.

 Recycling is not enough.
 We demand that industry turn off the tap on plastic packaging and invest in refill and reuse options in store.

 Ireland has the fourth – lowest recycling rate of plastics in the European Union.